CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.md

 ### Task 1.5: Using Copilot in Teams

 In Teams, **Copilot for Microsoft 365** elevates the efficiency of teamwork, facilitating seamless conversations and more productive meetings.
-It helps in keeping you updated with discussions, summarizing key actions, and organizing focal points of conversations to promote a streamlined workflow within your team.
+It helps keep you updated with discussions, summarizing key actions, and organizing focal points of conversations to promote a streamlined workflow within your team.

 #### **Enhancing Teams Chat Experience**